 27. The unemployment rate for the American-Asian population is 3.2%.

 (Source: Economic Policy Institute)

 The unemployment rate for the Asian population is extremely low, according to the data gathered from 11 US states.

 A survey on the US unemployment rate found that 14.3% of millennials (people born between 1980 and 1996) are currently unemployed, while 12% are not even in the labor force.
 Contrastingly, 8.1% of Gen X and 8.8% of baby boomers are unemployed, with almost the same percentage not participating in the labor force.

 29. The global unemployment rate has reached 6.5% at the end of 2019.

 Last year, around 187.7 million people around the world were jobless, according to the most recent stats on unemployment.
 This means that the global unemployment rate, prior to the pandemic, was the lowest it has been since the financial crisis of 2008.

 30. Around two billion workers are in informal employment.

-2. Is US unemployment at an all time low?
+Is unemployment at an all time low?

 We’ve briefly discussed the disadvantages of a rate this low and concluded that it’s not good for the economy.
-The current unemployment rate is not at an all time low, but it is the lowest it has been in exactly half a century.
+The current unemployment rate is not at an all-time low, but if recent unemployment trends indicate anything, it is the lowest it has been in exactly half a century.